kandolfp/ws23_ulg_vu_ama_performance/index.md

 # Preface

-@@important
-THIS WORKSHOP IS STILL UNDER CONSTRUCTION AND ACTIVE DEVELOPMENT.
-@@
 # Getting started with Julia

 Julia is a free and open source scientific programming language with a vast ecosystem of libraries that aim towards scientific computing.